TuhinDey18/Nova/README.md

 ### 3. Set up the local assistant (optional)

-The debrief assistant runs on Ollama.
-Install it from [ollama.com](https://ollama.com), then pull the model:
+The debrief assistant uses Ollama.
+Install it from [ollama.com](https://ollama.com), then pull and serve the model:

 ```bash
 ollama pull llama3.2
 ollama serve
 ```

-If Ollama is not available, the application still runs; the assistant returns a clear notice instead of failing.
+If Ollama is unavailable, the application still runs.
+The assistant returns a clear notice rather than failing.

 ### 4. Launch the dashboard